Working in a Family Business With Your Parents: What No One Says

 You're not still here because you can't see what's wrong.
 You're still here because fixing it means having the conversation that changes everything.
 And you already know what that conversation is going to cost.

-So the business sits in between two generations.
+So the business sits between two generations.
 Not fully run by the people who built it.
 Not fully handed to the person who's ready for it.
 Every important decision takes longer than it should.
-Roles that need to be clear stay deliberately blurry.
-Good employees watch the family dynamic play out and start quietly updating their resumes.
+Good non-family employees watch the dynamic play out and start quietly updating their resumes.

-Why This Keeps Happening in Your Family Business
+Why This Keeps Happening When You're Working in a Family Business With Your Parents

 The relationship between you and your parents existed long before the business did.